 Should We Consume Citric Acid?

-I personally will avoid Citric Acid (and have successfully avoided for about one year), since it is not required to be labeled as being produced with GM-processes and products.
-But if you are interested in using or consuming citric acid (such as for cheesemaking), really do your research and find a non-GMO based citric acid (it can be hard to come by).
+I personally will avoid Citric Acid as much as possible, since it is not required to be labeled as being produced with GM-processes and products.
+But if you are interested in using or consuming citric acid (such as for cheesemaking), really do your research and find a non-GMO based citric acid.

-Even if you buy organic, the citric acid in that organic food is most likely made with GM-products and processes unless explicitly labeled.
+Even if you buy organic, the citric acid in that organic food can be made with GM-products and processes unless explicitly labeled.
 When in doubt, call the company that manufactures that food and find out what they use.
 Or, better yet, make it homemade if possible!

 Due to some negative and downright extremely nasty comments from all over the internet, I have decided to add this part of the post to magnify the important take-aways (9/10/13).